In the last decade, I have learned to view my body, not as an enemy but an ally. Let me tell you how this happened.

 The Approval and Attention View puts us at war with our body.
 We constantly scrutinize it for imperfections.
 This causes us to be anxious, insecure, depressed, and sometimes filled with self-loathing.

-Over the last six or seven years, I realized how much, in my teen and young adult life, I got caught up in the Attention and Approval View, and I also realized how harmful it was to me.
+Over the last six or seven years, I realized how much I got caught up in the Attention and Approval View when I was young.
+And I also realized how harmful it was to me.
 Various influences in my life, like reading Kant, have taught me how to give up this game.
 In its place, I have learned that my body is one of my most cherished friends that works with me to bring more of my unique power and goodness into the world.
 I call this view of my body the Ally View.

 While I have been moving towards the Ally View for a while now, I have especially done so in the last year and a half.
 I believe anyone can develop an Ally View of his or her body.
 Here are some of the thoughts and practices that have helped me, and they may help you, too.